Written by Nic Bartolotta

 - General back stiffness, making it difficult to sit for long periods, bend over, perform basic functions.

 - Aching & soreness in your lower back, usually on the trailing side of your swing.
 Right-handed golfers commonly experience pain on the lower right side of their back while left-handed golfers feel that same pain on the left side.

-- A sharp, shooting pain in your leg during your swing, a common sign of a herniated disc.
+- A sharp, shooting pain in your leg during your swing, a common sign of a herniated disc or sciatica.